aneldev/dyna-ts-react-module-boilerplate/README.md

 `yarn start`

 or, if you want to start it to a different port `yarn start-to -- 3232` to start in port 3232.

+## Lint

+`yarn lint`

+Update the `tslint.json` with your own preferences.

+## Analyse dependencies

+Run `yarn build-analyze` and check which dependencies will be delivered in your module.

 # Test